 Appeal a Determination of Not Making Satisfactory Progress or Other Academic and Administrative Grievances Procedure

 Should a student disagree with the application of the University policy of Satisfactory Academic Progress or has an academic or administrative grievance (including attendance issues), he/she must first discuss the problem with the appropriate instructor/advisor.
 If still unsatisfied, the student may then appeal to the related Department Chair or Program Director.
-If the problem is not resolved on that level, the student may file a complaint with Dean of Students.
-The complaint should be filed no later than ten days following the date of the Department Chair or Program Director's decision.
-If the student is not satisfied with the Dean's decision, further appeal should be directed to the Provost or Administrative Vice-President (AVP) depends of the matter of the problem.
+If the student is not satisfied with the decision, further appeal should be directed to the Provost or Administrative Vice-President (AVP) depends of the matter of the problem.
+The appeal should be filed no later than ten days following the date of the Department Chair or Program Director’s decision.
 It must be made in a timely manner to avoid delays in properly registering for the coursework to maintain satisfactory progress and/or attendance to courses.
-All appeals must be in writing and must contain a detailed description of any mitigating or special circumstances, and should be accompanied by documented proofs.
+All appeals must be in writing and must contain a detailed description of any mitigating or special circumstances and should be accompanied by documented proofs.

 - In conducting the investigation, the Committee shall receive and review the grievance, the response, and other pertinent statements or documents in confidence.